danielhers/tupa/README.md

     python -m tupa example.mrp -m <model_filename>

-An `mrp` file will be created per instance (separate by blank lines in the text file).
+An `mrp` file will be created per instance (separate by newlines in the text file).

 If you already have a preprocessed `mrp` file (for example, from the shared task data), then there is no need to run UDPipe and mtool.